leela-zero/leela-zero/README.md

 * Optional: BLAS Library: OpenBLAS (libopenblas-dev) or Intel MKL
 * The program has been tested on Windows, Linux and macOS.

-## Example of compiling and running - Ubuntu & similar
+## How to compile and run AutoGTP and/or leelaz - Ubuntu & similar

     # Test for OpenCL support & compatibility
     sudo apt install clinfo && clinfo